DamianTellez/Fraud_Detection/README.md

 You can find the data in a csv file attached to this repository in the **database** folder.
 If it was helpful to you, you could give it a ⭐

-## Model

-### Logistic Regression

-This type of statistical model is used for classification and predictive analysis.
-Estimate the probability of a binary-outcome event occurring given a dataset of independent variables.

-For this study case, I used the following independent variables:
+For this case study, I had the following independent variables:

 - distance from home
 - distance from the last transaction